Florence, Oregon

 Florence is a coastal city in Lane County, in the U.S. state of Oregon.
-It lies at the mouth of the Siuslaw River on the Pacific Ocean and about midway between Newport and Coos Bay along U.S. Route 101.
-As of the 2020 census, the city had a total population of 8,921.
+It lies at the mouth of the Siuslaw River on the Pacific Ocean and about midway between Newport to the north and Coos Bay to the south along U.S. Route 101.
+As of August 14, 2023, the city had a total population of 9,553.

 History

 The Florence area was originally inhabited by the Siuslaw tribe of Native Americans.
 Some claim that the city was named after state senator A. B. Florence, who represented Lane County from 1858 to 1860; another claim is that Florence was named after a French vessel that was wrecked at the mouth of the Siuslaw River on February 17, 1875.

 Exploding whale

-On November 12, 1970, Florence was the site of a famous scene, when town authorities used 20 cases of explosives to try to blow up a dead beached whale, with unintended consequences.
-In 2020 residents voted to name a new park Exploding Whale Memorial Park.
+On November 12, 1970, Florence was the site of a famous scene when the Oregon Department of Transportation used 20 cases of explosives to try to blow up a dead beached whale, with unintended consequences.
+In 2020, residents voted to name a new park Exploding Whale Memorial Park.